-Chris Morten returned to NYU Law in Fall 2019 as the clinical teaching fellow and supervising attorney in the Technology Law and Policy Clinic and the Pauline Newman Fellow at the Engelberg Center.
+Chris Morten returned to NYU Law in Fall 2019 as the clinical teaching fellow and supervising attorney in the Technology Law and Policy Clinic and a Fellow at the Engelberg Center.
 His clinical work and research focus on access to knowledge, with particular focus on access to medicines and health justice more broadly.

 Chris’s current clinical and research projects include